Cleudeir/js_gitlab_parse/README.md

 ## Project Overview

-* This project is a representation of the HTML structure for a GitLab user's activity page.
-It displays recent activities performed by the user across different projects.
+* The code represents the HTML structure of a GitLab user's activity page.
+It displays a list of recent activities performed by the user across different projects, including pushing code to branches, creating new projects, etc.

+## Dependencies
+* Nodejs